Too Many Monitors? Here’s How to Pick the Right One

 Bestseller

-Refresh rate refers to how many times per second a monitor updates its image, measured in hertz (Hz).
-It is important because a higher refresh rate results in smoother motion, reducing blur and improving clarity, especially during fast-moving content like gaming or video playback.
+Refresh rate refers to how many times per second a monitor updates the image on the screen, measured in Hertz (Hz).
+A higher refresh rate results in smoother visuals, which is especially important for fast-paced gaming, video editing, or any activity involving quick motion on screen.

 Popular options